 If you have accumulated local sick leave of $5,000 or more and you are age 55 or older at the time of your retirement, set up a 457 account with TCG Administrators to receive your payout.
-We recommend beginning this process as soon as possible so that you will have access to your money as soon as possible after your last paycheck.
+We recommend beginning this process as soon as possible so that you will have access to your money as soon as possible after your last paycheck and TRS confirmation of your retirement.
 If you already have a 457 account set up, you do not need to set up another one.

 A. Set up your account with TCG Administrators.